 A very high proportion of students in South Korea attend hagwons, which are afterschool/weekend tutoring programs sometimes called “cram schools.”
 The government is concerned about the number of hours students spend in hagwons and the stresses and inequities they introduce as not all parents can afford to pay tuition for these schools.
 As part of an effort to reduce the role of the hagwons, they have increased support for school-based extracurricular activities and academic tutoring in an effort to provide alternatives.
 They have also imposed restrictions on the hagwons, such as operating hours and curfews.

 Students are assessed at all levels using school-based tests, not national assessments.
 The national curriculum framework specifies that school-based assessment should focus on complex tasks, such as essays, rather than multiple choice questions.

-South Korea has a system of diagnostic assessments called the National Assessment of Educational Achievement (NAEA).
-Each year, achievement tests in two subjects are administered to all students in grades nine and 11, and tests in science and social studies are administered to a sample of students in grade nine.
+South Korea has a system of assessments called the National Assessment of Educational Achievement (NAEA).
+Each year, tests in Korean, mathematics, and English are administered to all students in grades nine and 11, and tests in science and social studies are administered to a sample of students in grade nine.
 These tests are not reported by individual student.
 Results are used to provide additional support for schools as needed and to inform policy at the Ministry level.